Home

 Food and mood

-There is no doubt that your food will influence your mood.
-Any credible book or website will give you the same advice for stabilizing your mood - cut down on caffeine, sugar, alcohol and chocolate, and eat more vegetables, drink more water, and include more oil-rich fish and whole grains.
+Any credible book or website will give you the same advice for stabilizing your mood – cut down on caffeine, sugar, alcohol and chocolate, and eat more vegetables, drink more water, and include more oil-rich fish and whole grains.
 This is the one paragraph crash course on diet and manic depression!

 Some good further reading includes Food and Mood from the Depression and Bipolar Support Alliance (DBSA).

-There is also interesting research available on supplementing with a general mix of vitamins and minerals.
-The results of this trial were that for those bipolar patients who completed the minimum 6 month open trial, symptom reduction ranged from 55% to 66% on the outcome measures.
+The results of one trial showed that for those bipolar patients who completed the minimum 6 month open trial, symptom reduction ranged from 55% to 66% on the outcome measures.
 Further, their need for psychotropic medications decreased by more than 50%.
-The researchers concluded that some cases of bipolar illness may be helped by nutritional supplementation.

 Weight loss

-Many people who take medication gain weight, leading to serious health and self-esteem issues.
-I have struggled with this nightmare myself, and I know what a big problem it is.
-Like many, I have even been non-compliant with my medication for fear of getting fatter - with disasterous results!
+Like many, I have even been non-compliant with my medication for fear of getting fatter – with disastrous results!
 For me, weight gain is the hardest issue in diet and manic depression.

 I understand this problem and have felt the pain first hand.
 It is an incredibly important issue.